 Leg 2: Mitla-Hierve El Agua

-Once the camioneta filled up we were taken for a ride up the mountain on a windy dirt road.
+Once the camioneta filled up we were taken for a ride up the mountain on a windy dirt road, a trip that will go down in history as the bumpiest ride of my life.

-And this is not a road you want to be on if it’s rainy.
+This is not a road you want to be on if it’s rainy.

 This part of the trip takes around one hour.